 Co-Founder, Jumpstart Fertility

-Hayden Homer is Co-founder of Jumpstart Fertility.
+Dr. Hayden Homer is Co-founder of Jumpstart Fertility.
 As the director of Queensland’s first research laboratory dedicated to understanding the molecular control of egg development, he brings vast experience in the field of fertility research to his role.
 His research seeks to develop innovative interventions for reversing poor egg quality, the most challenging fertility problem that, at present, can only be circumvented using better quality eggs donated by other women.
-Hayden’s findings have been published in premier journals including Science, Genes & Development, Developmental Cell and Nature Cell Biology, and he has won over a dozen highly prestigious prizes and awards.
+Dr. Homer's findings have been published in premier journals including Science, Genes & Development, Developmental Cell and Nature Cell Biology, and he has won over a dozen highly prestigious prizes and awards.
 He is a practicing fertility specialist, is an accredited Reproductive Endocrinology and Infertility sub-specialist with both the Australian & New Zealand and the British Royal Colleges of O&G and holds a PhD in egg biology research from the UK.

 Adam Neumann is the founding investor of Life Biosciences and sits on the board of directors.
 He is also the CEO of WeWork, the global shared-office-space company with locations in 40 cities and 18 countries.
 Adam has deep experience creating successful companies, and a passion for building connected and purpose-driven corporate cultures.
 Prior to WeWork, Adam co-founded the co-working space Green Desk, which helped to transform Brooklyn's DUMBO neighborhood into a hub for small, creative companies, and Big Tent Inc., which develops children’s clothing.